kimsehwan96/kimsehwan96/README.md

 A junior software developer with 3 years of experience developing and maintaining software platform(AWS, Cloudformation, Serverless framwork) and edge computer's process that collecting industrial data from PLCs, Controllers. + Devops(Jenkins, Github Action, Docker)

+(Now) I'm in charge of DevSecOps Software Engineer at Lendit.

 ## I'm  interested in..

 - Devops (CI/CD)